vishaljansari/EnhancedToDoList/README.md

 # EnhancedToDoList

 --> A To Do List Application in Android  which helps to add a todo and mark it as done.
+--> Used SQLite database to store the data.

 --> The ability to mark a to do as done (a checkbox).
 --> A category field where user selects from 4 preset categories using a Spinner.